LouisRvlE/twitter-copy/README.md

 Then I decide for the main and the left part to use the `overflow-y: scroll`, so I can scroll each part independently.

 ### Responsive
+Tawan

 Louis
 I decided to cut the responsive in 4 parts :
-1. The first phase is when it's a Desktop, so everything is visible.
+1. Wider than 1282px : Everything is visible.
-2. The second phase hide the text from the navigation part.
+2. Thinner than 1282px : Hide the text from the navigation part.
-3. The third phase make the aside part responsive
-    The width isn't fix anymore.
+3. Thinner than 1094px : Make the aside part responsive The width isn't fix anymore.
-4. The fourth phase hide the aside part, and make the feed side fit the screen.
+4. Thinner than 1025px : Hide the aside part, and make the feed side fit the screen.

+Robin

 ### JavaScript